lneuhaus/pyrpl/docs/source/gui.rst

 Network Analyzer Widget
 --------------------------

-The network analyzer widget is represented in the image below
+The network analyzer widget is represented in the image below.

 .. image:: network_analyzer_widget.jpg
    :width: 100 %